opendataphilly/opendataphilly-jkan/_datasets/district-attorney-dashboard.md

 ---
 area_of_interest: null
 category:
  - Public Safety
 created: '2024-04-12'
 license: Other (City of Philadelphia)
-maintainer: 'Philadelphia District Attorney's Office DATA Lab'
+maintainer: "Philadelphia District Attorney's Office DATA Lab"
 maintainer_email: ''
 maintainer_link: https://phillyda.org/data-lab/
 maintainer_phone: null
-notes: 'Interactive data reports on the Philadelphia District Attorney''s Office''s work, including incidents (from the Philadelphia Police Department), arrests, charges, bail, outcomes, case length, future years of incarceration, future years of supervision, summary arrests, summary charges, summary case outcomes, and summary case lengths.
+notes: "Interactive data reports on the Philadelphia District Attorney's Office's work, including incidents (from the Philadelphia Police Department), arrests, charges, bail, outcomes, case length, future years of incarceration, future years of supervision, summary arrests, summary charges, summary case outcomes, and summary case lengths.
 Dashboards are organized into final year-end data (updated at the end of each year) and year-to-date data (updated daily).
-  Each dashboard displays one or more interactive graphs showing trends, a table of data, and, optionally, an interactive map displaying the data by police districts.'
+  Each dashboard displays one or more interactive graphs showing trends, a table of data, and, optionally, an interactive map displaying the data by police districts."
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: